tetheredlab/site/about.md

 **Tethered Lab** is a living experiment in human–AI dialogue.
-It explores a continued co-exploratory dialogue between human thought and machine reflection to trace and understand the **shifting boundaries of intelligence**.
+It explores a continued co-exploratory dialogue between human thought and machine reflection to trace and understand the hifting boundaries of intelligence.

 The site is divided into two strands: